 3. Exhibition in Armenia and Turkey to be held in January 2020

 We received about 90 applications from Turkey and Armenia.
 10 participants from each country have been selected for the project.
-Applicants from Armenia are Arshaluys Barseghyan, Karen Petrosyan, Laura Abrahamyan, Lilit Melkomyan, Lusine Margaryan, Mariam Terezian, Mari Sahakyan, Tamara Harutyunyan, Tatevik Azaryan.
+Applicants from Armenia are Arshaluys Barseghyan, Ellen Harutyunyan, Karen Petrosyan, Laura Abrahamyan, Lilit Melkomyan, Lusine Margaryan, Mariam Terezian, Mari Sahakyan, Tamara Harutyunyan, Tatevik Azaryan.
 Participants from Turkey are B. Toprak Karakaya, Cagla Demirbas, Ekin Çekiç, Esen Küçüktütüncü, Hayal Çiçek, M.Emin Berk, Nelin Baykaldı, Öyküm Hüma Keskin, Sevilay Kelek, Suat Palalı.